SAP/cloud-active-defense/README.md

 Myapp is a demo application which can be used to test how decoys work.
 It is a simplistic web application with the following features:
   * `GET /` : the front page, displays 'welcome' if you're not authenticated.
 Displays a static 'dashboard' page otherwise.
   * `GET /login` : a form displaying a login field, a password field, and a submit button.
-  * `POST /login` : checks if username is 'bob' and password is 'bob'.
+  * `POST /login` : checks if username is 'bob@myapp.com' and password is 'bob'.
 It not, sends an error message.
 If yes, authenticates by setting a (hardcoded) 'SESSION' cookie

 There is no logout mechanism.
 Delete the SESSION cookie to log out.